 To recover a skittish dog, it’s often necessary to catch it in a live trap.
-There are many commercial models of traps designed to catch animals without hurting them.
-They are typically the size of a dog crate or kennel and are triggered when the dog is lured far enough into the trap to step on a pressure plate, releasing a mechanism that causes the door to slam shut.
+There are many commercial models of box traps designed to catch animals without hurting them.
+They are typically the size of a dog crate and are triggered when the dog is lured far enough into the trap to step on a pressure plate, releasing a mechanism that causes the door to slam shut.

 - The capture site is located within an hour’s drive of one of our trapping-qualified team members.
 Our team is located primarily within the Twin Cities area, but we do have some team members in outlying areas.
 Please contact us to find out if your trapping site is within our service area.